wwucla/wwucla.github.io/_posts/2024-09-10-inference-optimization.md

 AWQ addresses these challenges by:

-1. Identifying Salient Channels: AWQ leverages activation magnitude statistics to identify salient weight channels that are more sensitive to quantization errors.
+1. **Identifying Salient Channels**: AWQ leverages activation magnitude statistics to identify salient weight channels that are more sensitive to quantization errors.
 That's also where the name "activation-aware" comes from.
-2. Prescaling Weights: To mitigate quantization errors and preserve accuracy, AWQ scales up weights before quantization.
+2. **Prescaling Weights**: To mitigate quantization errors and preserve accuracy, AWQ scales up weights before quantization.
 This scaling helps to ensure that the quantization process does not introduce excessive distortion.

 <p align="center">
   <img src="/images/inference-optimization/awq.png" width="800"><br />